Toni-d-e-v/Red-Stone-Criptocurency-token/README.md

 # Red-Stone Criptocurency Token
-Redstone is developed from screach but until our main net we will havetest net on eth network!
+Redstone is developed from scratch but until our main net we will havetest net on eth network!

 # Red-Stone Criptocurency